jamesshore/simplebuild/README.md

 Mapper modules export a single function, `map()`, that transforms a Simplebuild module in some way.
 A mapper module SHOULD have a name starting with `simplebuild-map-`.
 (For example, `simplebuild-map-yourmapper.js`.)

 Mapper modules MUST export only one function, named `map()`.
-The `map()` function call itself SHOULD NOT have any side effects, but the functions `map()` returns MAY have side effects.
-Mapper modules SHOULD use the `createMapFunction()` API call, defined in the `simplebuild` module, to create the `map()` function.
+The `map()` function call itself SHOULD NOT have any side effects, but the functions `map()` returns may.
+Mapper modules SHOULD use the `createMapFunction()` API call defined in the `simplebuild` module to create the `map()` function.

 The `map()` function MUST take a single parameter and return an object, as follows.
 These requirements are handled automatically by `createMapFunction()`.

 * When the parameter is an object with a single key named `map`, it will be considered to be a mapper module.
 In this case, the `map()` function MUST return a mapper module.
 The returned module's `map()` function MUST wrap the provided mapper module so that calling `thisModule.map(providedModule).map(taskModule)` is equivalent to calling `thisModule.map(providedModule.map(taskModule))`

 * When the parameter is any other object, it will be considered to be a task module.
-In this case, the `map()` function MUST return a task module object.
+In this case, the `map()` function MUST return a task module.
 The returned task module SHOULD have different functions and/or behavior than the provided task module.

 * When the parameter is a string, it will be considered to be an Node.js module.
 In this case, the `map()` function MUST use the Node.js `require()` API call to load the module, then apply the above rules.